-Gently shake the bath to the point that the design is visible at around 30” to 60”.
+Gently shake the bath so that the design is visible at around 30” to 60”.
 After that, place the PCB in the water bath and wash it.

 Here, the photosensitivity of your PCB is not minimal, and you can confidently switch the lights on.
 After this, carefully ensure that you place your PCB copper in an upward position into the FeCI3 acid bath while gently swirling it.

 The solution needs to be in motion to enable the reaction to occur.
-At around 20’ to 40’ –depending on the temperature of the water bath, the copper’s surface area will dissolve.
-Immediately such takes place, remove your PCB, rinse it to a separate water bath, and then let it dry out.
+At around 20’ to 40’ –depending on the water bath’s temperature, the copper’s surface area will dissolve.
+Such takes place immediately; remove your PCB, rinse it to a separate water bath, and then let it dry out.

 The remaining resin that was stuck onto the circuit needs some scrapping.
 But to easily do that, you will have to place the PCB slowly in an acetone bath, and if you are keen enough, you’ll notice the acetone turning to become yellow.

 At around 10” to 20”, the remaining copper gets exposed.
 Now, gently place the PCB in the water and scrub it.